leratok-GIT/leratok-GIT/README.md

-# Hey there
+# Hey there 👋🏼

 ![image](https://github.com/leratok-GIT/leratok-GIT/assets/117907380/547ebc0a-7864-48e0-afd5-9901cbff10cb)

 ## About me
-I’m a passionate learner and aspiring full-stack developer based in South Africa.
-My curiosity drives me to explore new technologies, languages, and frameworks. <br>You’ll often find me tinkering with Python, Java, HTML, CSS, and more.
-When I’m not coding, I’m probably immersed in Visual Studio Code, NetBeans, or Android Studio.
+I’m Lerato Kgwedi a passionate learner and aspiring full-stack developer based in South Africa.
+My curiosity drives me to explore new technologies, languages, and frameworks.
+You’ll often find me tinkering with Python, Java, HTML, CSS, and more using Visual Studio Code, NetBeans, or Android Studio.
 Outside of tech, I’m an avid reader, a coffee enthusiast, and a weekend hiker.
-Let’s build omething awesome together! <br><br>⚡ Fun fact - Did you know that the first computer “bug” was a literal insect?
+Let’s build something awesome together! <br><br>⚡ Fun fact - Did you know that the first computer “bug” was a literal insect?
 In 1947, Grace Hopper, a pioneering computer scientist, found a moth trapped in a relay of the Harvard Mark II computer.She humorously noted it as the “first actual case of a bug being found.”
 Since then, the term “debugging” has become synonymous with fixing software issues. 🐛🖥️